Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Jan Siegmund - Automatic Data Processing, Inc.

-Yeah.
 We monitor obviously our competitive position in the market space and I think we have seen performance competitively according to our expectations.
-One element that Carlos had not mentioned is, I think, our sales force has reported relatively strong pipelines overall throughout these months, so it was really not due to a lack of interest, but it was really what we felt a slowing of the decision-making process as we forecasted certainly, but (31:05) also those things together, solid competitive position as well as good pipeline gave us basically the basis for the forecast that we just made.
+One element that Carlos had not mentioned is, I think, our sales force has reported relatively strong pipelines overall throughout these months, so it was really not due to a lack of interest, but it was really what we felt a slowing of the decision-making process as we forecasted certainly, but also those things together, solid competitive position as well as good pipeline gave us basically the basis for the forecast that we just made.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.